RyanMonast21/AeroVis-Harness-Capstone/Fall 2024 - Spring 2025/Build File Changelogs and Downloads/Version 0.3/README.md

 ### Next Version:
 - Next Step and Previous Step script functionallity.
 #### Known Bugs:
-- Canvas can have clipping errors..
+- Canvas can have clipping errors.
 - Occasionally the hand menus will remain stuck to the hand for a moment before continuing to rotate.
 - Inconsistency in the positioning of the hand menu relating to the user.
 ## Download Link: